omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 [Minimal Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426) (“Plasma MVP”) describes a simple specification for a UTXO-based Plasma chain.
 A key component of the Plasma MVP design is a protocol for “exits,” whereby a user may withdraw back to the root chain any funds available to them on the Plasma chain.
-The protocol presented in the specification requires users sign two signatures for every transaction.
+The protocol presented in the MVP specification requires users sign two signatures for every transaction.
-Concerns over the poor user experience presented by this protocol motivated the search for an alternative exit protocol.
+Concerns over the poor user experience presented by this requirement motivated the search for an alternative exit protocol.

-In this document, we describe More Viable Plasma (“MoreVP”), a modification to the Plasma MVP exit protocol that improves user experience.
+In this document, we describe More Viable Plasma (“MoreVP”), a modification to the Plasma MVP exit protocol that removes the need for a second signature and generally improves user experience.
 The MoreVP exit protocol ensures the security of assets for clients correctly following the protocol.
 We initially present the most basic form of the MoreVP protocol and provide intuition towards its correctness.
-We formalize certain requirements for Plasma MVP exit protocols and provide a proof that this protocol satisfies these requirements in the appendix.
+We also formalize certain requirements for Plasma MVP exit protocols and provide a proof that this protocol satisfies these requirements in the appendix.

 An optimized version of the protocol is presented to account for restrictions of the Ethereum Virtual Machine.
-We further optimize on the observation that the MoreVP exit protocol is only necessary for transactions that are in-flight when a chain becomes byzantine.
+We further optimize on the observation that the MoreVP exit protocol is only necessary for transactions that are in-flight when a Plasma chain becomes byzantine.

 We note the existence of certain attack vectors in the protocol, but find that most of these vectors can be largely mitigated and isolated to a relatively small attack surface.
 These attack vectors and their mitigations are described in detail.
 Although we conclude that the design is safe under certain reasonable assumptions about user behavior, some points are highlighted and earmarked for future consideration.

-Overall, the MoreVP exit protocol is a significant improvement over the original Plasma MVP exit protocol.
+Overall, we find that the MoreVP exit protocol is a significant improvement over the original Plasma MVP exit protocol.
 We can further combine several optimizations to enhance user experience and reduce costs for users.
 Future work will focus on decreasing implementation complexity of the design and minimizing contract gas usage.